-The Generation Twenty-Four application cycle is now closed.
+The Generation Twenty-Five application cycle is now open.

-- The 2018 presentations are included here as a reference:
+The 2019 information session presentations are included here as a reference:

-- Curriculum Requirements (PDF, 1,144 KB) presented by Kelsey Kling
+- Curriculum Requirements (PDF, 456 KB), presented by Shelly Ramos

-- Accountability Overview (PDF, 1,050 KB) presented by Jonathan Delgado
+- Accountability System (PDF, 778 KB), presented by Jonathan Delgado

-- The Charter Authorizing Office has also created a list of Frequently Asked Questions (PDF, 380 KB) for prospective applicants to review.
+A list of Frequently Asked Question (PDF, 402 KB) is also available for prospective applicants to review.

 Required Resources and Information

-Applicants whose sponsoring entity holds a Texas 501(c)(3) are to complete and submit the Generation Twenty-Four Charter Application (Word, 385 KB) and required attachments (PDF, 1,490 KB).
-Please also review the errata (PDF, 523 KB) to the required attachments document, posted December 20, 2018.
+Applicants whose sponsoring entity holds a Texas 501(c)(3) are to complete and submit the Generation Twenty-Five Charter Application Responses and Attachments Document for New Operators (Word, 856 KB).

 The following attachment links are applicable to ALL applicants and provide additional necessary information for submitting an application:

-- Attachment FOG8 Biographical Affidavit (PDF, 899 KB)
+- Attachment Board Member Biographical Affidavit (PDF, 862 KB)

-The Scoring Rubric (PDF, 298 KB), (Excel, 56 KB) for the Generation Twenty-Four Open-Enrollment Charter application will be used by external evaluators to assess and score the strength of each application.
+The Scoring Rubric (PDF, 126 KB) for the Generation Twenty-Five Open-Enrollment Charter application will be used by external evaluators to assess and score the strength of each application.
 This document is not to be filled out by applicants.
 It is provided to serve as a resource for aligning application material with Agency expectations.

 Errors When Opening Files

-When downloading and opening fillable PDF forms (i.e. Attachments E2, E3, and FOG8), you may receive an error if you try to open the file in your web browser (i.e. Chrome, Firefox, Safari).
+When downloading and opening fillable PDF forms (i.e. Board Member Biographical Affidavit), you may receive an error if you try to open the file in your web browser (i.e. Chrome, Firefox, Safari).
 Some web browsers have a built-in PDF reader; files opened in the browser default to the built-in reader rather than Adobe Reader.
-If you cannot open a file or receive an error message when trying to open it:
+If you cannot open a file, or receive an error message when trying to open it:

 - Make sure an up-to-date version of Adobe Reader is downloaded and installed on your computer.